-This is the perfect option for anyone wanting to experience as much of the Masai Mara and the Serengeti as possible.
+This is the perfect option for anyone wanting to experience as much of the Masai Mara and the Serengeti as possible by hopping between all three camps.
 It entails two nights in each of our three camps: Mara Bushtops in Kenya and both Serengeti Bushtops and Roving Bushtops in Tanzania.
 As with all our ‘hopping’ itineraries, guests can extend their stays, perhaps with an extra day in Mara Bushtops to enjoy the Spa facilities, or more time wherever the game is most abundant for the time of year.

 The visit can take place in any order, but for the sake of simplicity we have assumed you start in Kenya, at Mara Bushtops.